technicallyagile/dotnet-runner/README.md

 First, this runner installs all dependencies using `dotnet restore`.

-Each play, it copies user's answer and run the project using `dotnet test` and the specified testcase `--filter "FullyQualifiedName=$@"`.
+At each play, it copies the user's answer and runs the project using `dotnet test` and the specified testcase `--filter "FullyQualifiedName=$@"`.

 # How to Use